Click here to view details of our previous Q&A sessions.

 Bacterial canker particularly affects stone fruit trees.
 The bacteria enters wounds caused by pruning, natural causes and even leaf scars that occur during leaf fall in autumn.
 This normally happens during wet and windy weather in autumn and spring.

 Infection can be controlled by pruning during the summer months only when the wounds will heal quickly.
-Apricot trees should be sprayed with Bordeaux mixture in autumn to help control peach leaf curl, and this will also help to prevent bacterial canker.
+Apricot trees should be sprayed in autumn to help control peach leaf curl, and this will also help to prevent bacterial canker.
 However, young trees that have become infected are usually best replaced though.

 Name: Be Jal